bsinno1/Data-Science-Projects/README.md

 You work for the online store Ice, which sells video games all over the world.
 User and expert reviews, genres, platforms (e.g. Xbox or PlayStation), and historical data on game sales are available from open sources.

 ### The task:
 Identify patterns that determine whether a game succeeds or not.
 This allows you to put your money on a potentially hot new item and plan advertising campaigns.
 In front of you is data going back to 2016.
-Let\'s imagine that it\'s December 2016 and you a€™re planning a campaign for 2017.
+Let\'s imagine that it\'s December 2016 and you are planning a campaign for 2017.
 The important thing is to get experience working with data.
-It doesn\'t really matter whether you\'€™re forecasting 2017 sales based on data from 2016 or 2027 sales based on data from 2026.
+It doesn\'t really matter whether you\'re forecasting 2017 sales based on data from 2016 or 2027 sales based on data from 2026.
 The data set contains the abbreviation ESRB (Entertainment Software Rating Board).
 The ESRB evaluates a game's content and assigns an appropriate age categories, such as Teen and Mature.

-## Sprint #5 - Data Collection and Storage (SQL)
+## Sprint #5: Data Collection and Storage (SQL)

 You're working as an analyst for Zuber, a new ride-sharing company that's launching in Chicago.

 ### The task:
 Your task is to find patterns in the available information.
 You want to understand passenger preferences and the impact of external factors on rides.
-You\'€™ll study a database, analyze data from competitors, and test a hypothesis about the impact of weather on ride frequency.
+You\'ll study a database, analyze data from competitors, and test a hypothesis about the impact of weather on ride frequency.

-## Sprint #6 - Introduction to machine learning
+## Sprint #6: Introduction to Machine Learning

 Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
 They want to develop a model that would analyze subscribers' behavior and recommend one of Megaline's newer plans: Smart or Ultra.
 You have access to behavior data about subscribers who have already switched to the new plans (from the project for the Statistical Data Analysis course).
 For this classification task, you need to develop a model that will pick the right plan.
 Since you\'ve already performed the data preprocessing step, you can move straight to creating the model.

 ### The task:
 Develop a model with the highest possible accuracy.
 In this project, the threshold for accuracy is 0.75.
 Check the accuracy using the test dataset.

-## Sprint #7 - Supervised learning
+## Sprint #7: Supervised Learning

 Beta Bank customers are leaving: little by little, chipping away every month.
 The bankers figured out it\'s cheaper to save the existing customers rather than to attract new ones.
 We need to predict whether a customer will leave the bank soon.
 You have the data on clients\' past behavior and termination of contracts with the bank.

 ### The task:
 Build a model with the maximum possible F1 score.
 To pass the project, you need an F1 score of at least 0.59.
 Check the F1 for the test set.
 Additionally, measure the AUC-ROC metric and compare it with the F1.

-## Sprint #8 - Machine Learning for Business
+## Sprint #8: Machine Learning for Business

 You work for the OilyGiant mining company.
 Your task is to find the best place for a new well.
 Steps to choose the location: